MS in Library & Information

 Science with School Media

-MS in Library and Information Science with School Media at the iSchool
+Master's in Library and Information Science with School Media at the iSchool

-For aspiring librarians who are deeply committed to teaching literacy and technology skills, and devoting their time in K-12 schools, our MS in Library and Information Science with a specialization in School Media (LIS: School Media) is the program of choice.
+For aspiring librarians who are deeply committed to teaching literacy and technology skills, and devoting their time in K-12 schools, our master's in Library and Information Science with a specialization in School Media (LIS: School Media) is the program of choice.

-We took our Master’s in LIS and infused New York State Department of Education requirements into the curriculum.
+We took our master’s in LIS and infused New York State Department of Education requirements into the curriculum.
 When Syracuse University-educated school media librarians graduate, they are ready to take certification exams and prepared to support students, educators, and school administrators alike.

 Our LIS: School Media program is characterized by careful attention to personal and professional growth throughout the program.
 We make sure that you make timely progress on fieldwork and certification requirements to meet the high standards of New York State.
 Our governing council reviews competencies and course offerings on an annual basis to ensure that the iSchool is a leader in school media education.